 Before we undertake any project, we take the time to understand your operations, technical requirements, and business needs, and we work with you to identify process improvement possibilities in your facility.
 From the outset, we strive to develop a partnership with your operations and IT personnel, the people who have the inside knowledge and expertise about your business and operations.

-For DCs that are just beginning to explore technologies and solutions to improve mobile work processes, Lucas offers an operations assessment service.
-The operations assessment is intended to identify process improvement possibilities and the potential efficiency and accuracy gains in your facility.
-The assessment is conducted by Lucas process experts, who will spend time at your facility, walking through your current processes, observing your team, and discussing with you different ways in which a mobile work execution solution may help you achieve significant process improvements.
+Our operations assessment helps identify process improvement possibilities and the potential efficiency and accuracy gains in your facility.
+The assessment is conducted by our process experts, who will spend time at your facility, walking through your current processes, observing your team, and discussing with you different ways in which a warehouse optimization solution may help you achieve significant process improvements.

-As part of the study we will explore new processes with your team to determine if there are ways to reengineer your processes to achieve dramatic productivity and accuracy gains in your DC.
-Some of the new processes and design considerations we may explore include:
+As part of the engineering study we will explore new processes with your team to determine if there are ways to reengineer your processes to achieve dramatic productivity and accuracy gains in your DC.

-Two-Stage Picking: For DCs with a large number of slow-moving items and low pick density, we may suggest a two-stage pick process in which slow moving items are picked in a batch and merged with other orders.
+For DCs with a large number of slow-moving items and low pick density, we may suggest a two-stage pick process in which slow moving items are picked in a batch and merged with other orders.
 This process improves pick density, reduces travel and increases productivity.
+Learn more →

-Once Lucas and the customer have evaluated the potential processes and technologies available and decided to move forward with implementing a mobile work execution solution, the next step is System Implementation.
+Once we’ve evaluated the potential processes and technologies available and decided to move forward with implementing a warehouse optimization solution, the next step is system implementation.